Leslie Herson: Store closing and death

-She died on August 16, 2008 in Carversville, Pennsylvania, at the age of 65.
+She died on August 16, 2008, in Carversville, Pennsylvania, at the age of 65.
 Her husband Richard, who described the store as her "canvas" as an artist, soon decided he could no longer operate the store in the East Village, and it was announced it would close, which it did in January 2009.
 The Herson's maintained an apartment in the East Village, and also had a country home in Carversville, and operated a second location of Love Saves the Day in New Hope, Pennsylvania, which her husband continues to operate as of 2015.
 Some of the window displays Leslie had created caused controversy in the New Hope community due to their extreme nature.

-On Thursday March 26, 2015, the building that formerly housed the famous Love Saves the Day store was destroyed by the East Village Fire.
+On Thursday March 26, 2015, the building that formerly housed the famous Love Saves the Day store was destroyed by the 2015 East Village Gas Explosion.
 Many of the local residents mourned the loss of the building where the store once was, as it had been a focal point in East Village, Manhattan counter-culture.
-After the store closed it was briefly used as a restaurant, but at the time of the fire the store was vacant.
+After the store closed it was briefly used as a restaurant, but at the time of the fire, the store was vacant.